Hybrid divide-and-conquer approach for tree search algorithms: Space-efficient quantum subroutines for tree search algorithms

 \subsection{Space-efficient formula evaluation oracles for $k$-SAT}

-The naive implementation of Grover for $k$-SAT can be done using $n+m+2$ qubits for a formula of $n$ variables and $m$ clauses, including $m+1$ ancilla qubits to evaluate each clause and their conjunction.
-The oracle $\mathcal{O}_f$ of Grover's algorithm (see Figure~\ref{fig:grover}, with $p=m+1$) can trivially be implemented by evaluating each clause (each associated to an ancilla qubit) and storing the result in an ancilla qubit.
-Consider for example a clause $C \equiv (\neg x \vee \neg y \vee z) \equiv \neg (x \wedge y \wedge \neg z)$.
-It can be implemented using a $3$-qubit Toffoli gate, see Figure~\ref{fig:toffoli-clause}.
+To implement Grover search of Figure~\ref{fig:grover} for $k$-SAT, the oracle $\mathcal O_f$ should evaluate a formula $F$ on an assignment of $n$ variables.
+A naive oracle implementation uses $n+m+1$ qubits for a formula of $m$ clauses, including $p \equiv m+1$ ancilla qubits to evaluate each clause and their conjunction.
+This oracle implementation evaluates each clause and stores the result in a dedicated ancilla qubit.
+Figure~\ref{fig:toffoli-clause} shows an example which uses a $3$-controlled Toffoli gate.
+After all clauses are evaluated, an $m$-controlled Toffoli gate can computed the final result from the dedicated clause qubits.
+The reversal is trivial.

-More efficient implementations are possible, with $n$ qubits for the input, $1$ qubit for the phase-flip oracle and a logarithmic or constant number of ancilla qubits for formula evaluation.
-Previous work \cite{swenne} have shown that multi-controlled incrementers can be used to reduce the ancilla count $p$ from $m+1$ to $\lfloor \log(m) \rfloor +1$, and another method based on Fixed-Point Amplitude Amplification~\cite{fpaa} is provided, reducing the ancilla count $p$ to $2$.
+More efficient oracle implementations are possible: previous work~\cite{swenne} has shown that multi-controlled incrementers can be used to reduce the ancilla count $p$ from $m+1$ to $\lceil \log(m) \rceil +1$.
+Furthermore, using Fixed-Point Amplitude Amplification~\cite{fpaa}, the ancilla count can be further reduced to $2$~\cite{swenne}.

 In the present work, we exploit another space-efficient quantum algorithm for formula evaluation, which only uses $1$ ancilla qubit, relying on prior work \cite{one-qubit-evaluation} which defines an one-qubit program which computes any Boolean function exactly: this program takes $x$ as input and the output of the measurement is $f(x)$.
-This one-qubit model, which alternates single-qubit unitaries and controlled gates, can be seen as a quantum variant of Barringdon's theorem \cite{barrington}.
-Note that $k$-SAT formulas (which are CNF formulas) correspond to depth-2 circuits.
+This one-qubit model, which alternates single-qubit unitaries and controlled gates, can be seen as a quantum variant of Barrington's theorem \cite{barrington}.
+Note that $k$-CNF formulas (which are CNF formulas) correspond to depth-2 (AC) circuits, so the theorem (a statement on NC$_1$) applies to $k$-SAT input.

-We can use the one-qubit model to implement the oracle $\mathcal{O}_f$, using one ancilla qubit to apply single-qubit unitaries and CNOT gates, controlled over the qubits of the input (see Figure~\ref{fig:one-qubit-eval}).
+We can use the one-qubit model to implement the oracle $\mathcal{O}_f$, using one ancilla qubit to apply single-qubit unitaries and CNOT gates, controlled over the qubits of the input.
 We refer the interested reader to \cite[Sec.~4]{one-qubit-evaluation} for the details of the implementations of the single-qubit unitaries of the one-qubit model.